 1) Wai-O-Tapu Geothermal Wonderland

 - Ticket Prices: $32.50 NZD Adult / $11.00 NZD Child / $85.00 NZD Family (2 Adults / 3 Children)

 The “must do” activity during your time in Rotorua will be a geothermal park.
 Now, there are several to choose from and I do not think you need to visit each and every one of them.
 However, I did head out to two of them – both of which I believe are worth the visit (Waimangu up next).

 If you take part of the long route, there will be 25 spots to check out on the path.
 The highlights for many though is the famous Champagne Pool, a steam filled cauldron and the Artist’s Palette, a multi colored geothermal area.

 2) Waimangu Volcanic Valley

-Opening Hours: 8:30AM – 5:00PM
+- Opening Hours: 8:30AM – 5:00PM

-Ticket Prices: $42 NZD Walk Only / $45 NZD Boat Cruise Only / $85 NZD Walk + Boat
+- Ticket Prices: $46 NZD Walk Only / $49 NZD Boat Cruise Only / $94 NZD Walk + Boat

 The second geothermal park I will mention is the Waimangu Volcanic Valley.
 This as well has a few different route options but also has a bus that can bring you back to the starting point at different parts of the trail.
 If you decide to do the whole thing it will also take about 1.5 hours to complete.

 What was very unique about Waimangu is that it is the youngest geothermal valley in the world – created in just 1886 when Mt.
 Tarawera erupted.
 Since then there have been many geothermal formations created throughout the valley.
 You will see things such as the famous Frying Pan Lake and Inferno Crater.